awsdocs/aws-batch-user-guide/doc_source/iam-policy-structure.md

 ## Checking that users have the required permissions<a name="check-required-permissions"></a>

-Before you put an IAM policy into production, we recommend that you check whether it grants users the permissions to use the particular API actions and resources they need\.
+Before you put an IAM policy into production, we recommend that you check whether it grants users the permissions to use the particular API actions and resources that they need\.

 First, create an IAM user for testing purposes and attach the IAM policy to the test user\.
 Then, make a request as the test user\.
 You can make test requests in the console or with the AWS CLI\.